 - Clemson University, B.S., 2013

-- Greenville Business Magazine "Legal Elite of the Upstate" Healthcare Law 2020
+- Greenville Business Magazine "Legal Elite of the Upstate" Business Litigation 2021, Healthcare Law 2020 and Insurance Law 2021

 - American Bar Association Young Lawyers Division "Star of the Quarter" 2019